aqarain/aqarain/README.md

 ## About me:

-A Front-end engineer with more than 5 years of professional experience in JavaScript, TypeScript and front-end development.
+A Front-end engineer with 6 years of professional experience in JavaScript, TypeScript and front-end development.
 My main expertise are in JavaScript, TypeScript and React.
 I have successfully developed and delivered 6 React projects and currently working as a front-end engineer at Momentive AI, Amsterdam.
 Having more than 3 years of experience in React, I am fully in sync with the lately evolved React ecosystem.
 I have hands-on experience with back-end technologies like Node.js.
 My goal is to work with my team to make the app development as fast, understandable and elegant as possible.
 <br />
 <br />